This article describes how the Component Distance rule works and how you can configure the rule.

 By using this rule, you can detect different types of operability requirements as well as maintenance and safety requirements in your design.
 You can ensure the ability to keep a piece of equipment, a system or a whole industrial installation in a safe and reliable functioning condition, according to pre-defined requirements.
 This is the basis for reliability, supportability and maintainability.

 Typical use cases for this rule are various types of fire and electrical safety checking.
-You can also check if there are required number of target components within the required distance.
+You can also check if there are required number of target components within the required distance or distance range.

 The Component Distance rule can, for example, be used to check that the distance between water taps and electrical outlet is more than 0.5m, or that there are at least two spaces using water (bathroom, kitchen) next to a water pipe shaft, or that you have enough maintenance space in front of a ventilation machine.

-Distance Calculation: The Checked Distance to Target Component drop-down menu has eight distance calculation methods to select from:
+The Checked Distance to End Target drop-down menu has eight distance calculation methods to select from:

 -